meatballdude/Sherpa-BLOCKhead/current/README.md

 21mm length of bowden tube

-1. Print all the parts in ABS or ASA.
+1. Print all the parts in ABS or ASA
-2. Inserts go into the main body part on the sides and top.
+2. Inserts go into the main body part on the sides and top
 3. Mount the body onto the X Carriage using the M3-25mm BHCS
 4. Mount the Hotend to the body
 5. Put the fans in the blowers, and mount them to the body using the M3x6mm BHCS